razerx100/RepoMarks/README.md

 # SNotes
-Simple Note app for android
+Android app to bookmark and view GitHub repositories.